dougsong/reposurgeon/README.md

 Finally, an Emacs Lisp mode with useful functions for editing large comment mailboxes is included.

+The hashbang lines in these tools invoke PyPy, an alternative Python implementation that performs much better than CPyton on this code.
+You can use python2 or python3 to run these scripts, but it is best to have pypy installed.
+The performance difference is dramatic on large repositories.

 There is an extensive regression-test suite in the `test/` directory.
-To test the correctness of this software, ensure that `pylint` is installed and then type `make check`.
+To test the correctness of this software, ensure that `pypy` and `pylint` are installed and then type `make check`.
+For a portability check that includes Python 2 and Python 3 as well, do "make portcheck".

 See `reporting-bugs.asc` for advice on how to troubleshoot problems with `reposurgeon` and report bugs.